terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

     return tell
 ```

-To use an Ask and Tell object for passing arguments to a local optimization function, note these key points:
+An example of using an Ask and Tell object for receiving and passing the arguments to a local optimization function.

+Note these key points when constructing a Tell object for a local optimization function,

 1. When creating a Tell object, you need an extra candidates parameter.
 2. Before adding results to the candidate list, map them to a string called "values".